YuYe10/Tools/README.md

-This is a compilatiom of some useful models and algorithms.
+This is a compilatiom of some useful models and algorithms in MCM(Mathematical Contest in Modeling).